elliotjonesdev/quickquiz/README.md

 <img width="1440" alt="Screenshot 2023-05-09 at 20 10 01" src="https://github.com/elliotjonesdev/quickquiz/assets/119816371/d4af54cc-7550-498f-ab5d-a7debc9b0f46"></p>

 * #### Start and restart buttons
   * The start and restart buttons are enlarged to prompt the game player to take action, and when clicked automatically trigger the game to play or replay.
-The grey buttons create high contrast with the red background of the game area.
+The grey buttons create high contrast with the red background of the game area as a clear visual cue for the game player.
 <p align="center">
 <img width="1440" alt="Screenshot 2023-05-09 at 20 25 42" src="https://github.com/elliotjonesdev/quickquiz/assets/119816371/cccf3752-f6af-4b60-a801-689e848bdea6">
 <img width="1440" alt="Screenshot 2023-05-09 at 20 26 43" src="https://github.com/elliotjonesdev/quickquiz/assets/119816371/08eb6734-6ac9-4ca4-9c45-c0304c2f99c0">